-Abuse is defined by the statute as inflicting physical injury or death upon a child, creates a substantial risk of physical injury or death for the child, or allows or commits any sex offense against the child, tortures the child, or exploits the child.
+Abuse is defined by the statute as inflicting physical injury or death upon a child, creating a substantial risk of physical injury or death for a child, or allowing or committing any sex offense against a child, torturing a child or exploiting a child.

 Links to the specific sections summarized above, including definitions, in an unofficial version of the Code online, are available as follows:

 For important information on child abuse, neglect and the Illinois reporting laws, see the Illinois Department of Children and Family Services at: